Printing Old Family Photos

 Can we make your new photo look like an old photo?

 Technically, no. First, we are not using silver based emulsions that give it that metallic sheen.
 Also, photographers often made their own photo paper, which could be anything.
-We are looking at some papers (Jan.
-2019) that may mimic older paper surfaces better, but, these will be at a bit of an additional costs as they are often 300-600% more in our cost.
+We have introduced some papers (Nov 2020) that may mimic older paper surfaces better, but, these will be at a bit of an additional cost as they are often 200-400% more in our cost.
 Also, if we restore an image, we will be to some extent, removing that old picture look.
 Finally, those prints framed under glass will usually not be affected and look like an old photo.

 Emailing us an order.